choldgraf/choldgraf.github.io/blog/2025/jupyter-org-structure.md

 - jupyter
 ---

-# The Relationship Between the Jupyter Executive Council, Software Steering Council, and Foundation
+# The relationship between the Jupyter Executive Council, Software Steering Council, and Foundation

 This is a question that I've been asked many times now that I'm serving on the JEC and the JF.
 I'm writing up a quick response so that I have something to refer back to and align my own thinking on.